Scarabaeus1031/NEXAH/REPOSITORY_MAP.md

 # 🧭 NEXAH — Repository Map

-This document provides a practical overview of the NEXAH repository structure
-and its current development state.
+This document provides a structural overview of the NEXAH repository and its current research and implementation state.

-It is intended as a navigation guide for:
+It acts as a navigation guide for:

 - researchers
 - developers